 Just 4 chords will see you through the easy version of this song (there are a few more in the middle section which I’ve not included in this post) and they are C, Am, F and G. The good news is that’s a pretty easy set of chords and shouldn’t trouble you too much if you’ve been playing a while.

 The actual song is in the key of B but it’s way easier to play this song in the key of C so I’ve transposed the chords.
-If you are wanting to play along with the recording (or even with Jason if you know him) then you’ll either need to tune down a step or brave it in the key of B.
+If you are wanting to play along with the recording (or even with Jason if you know him) then you’ll either need to tune down half a step or brave it in the key of B.

 This is a great strumming pattern and it fits so well with the ukulele.
 It’s upbeat, fun and really enjoyable to play.

 The strumming pattern at it’s heart is very simple.
 It’s just DUDUDU played pretty much throughout but there strums are damped and don’t ring out.

 To begin with I’d recommend laying your fretting fingers across the frets and just getting the feel right.
 You’re going to need to get a bit of a swing feel to your strumming to get the relaxed feel of the song.